cdxr/wordsurf/README.md

 ### wordsurf

-wordsurf is a speed-reading training application written in Haskell, using GTK for its GUI.
+wordsurf is GTK speed-reading training application written in Haskell.

 This is presently an early prototype with minimal functionality.